dshanske/indieweb-post-kinds/readme.md

 ## Frequently Asked Questions ##

-### What is a Post Kind? ###

-There are many different kinds of posts.

-This plugin allows posts to be classified as replies, likes, etc. and to mark them up appropriately with microformats.

 ### How does it work? ###

 1. Bob wants to reply to Sue on his own website.
-2. Sue enables webmentions on her site.
+2. Sue enables webmentions(separate plugin) on her site.
-3. Bob creates a post and sets it as a reply to Sue's post.
+3. Bob creates a post and sets it as a reply to or a like of Sue's post.
 4. A webmention is sent to Sue's site, and stored as a comment on Sue's post.

 ### How do I learn more? ###

-For more information on the Indieweb and tools for WordPress, visit [Getting Strted on WordPress](http://indiewebcamp.com/Getting_Started_on_WordPress).
+For more information on the Indieweb and tools for WordPress, visit [Getting Started on WordPress](http://indiewebcamp.com/Getting_Started_on_WordPress).

 ## Installation ##